 There are a multitude of underlying flaws with traditional school fundraising strategies.
-By traditional, we mean candy sales, catalog drives, etc. The problems stem from the limited amount of funds that schools can make due to the nature of these types of fundraisers, the large amount of time and effort required to be minimally successful, and the fact that most students and parents are just not motivated (or do not have the time) to participate.
+By traditional, we mean candy sales, catalog drives, etc. The problems stem from the limited amount of funds that schools can raise to the nature of these types of fundraisers, the large amount of time and effort required to be minimally successful, and the fact that most students and parents are just not motivated (or do not have the time) to participate.
 Our philosophy on traditional school fundraising programs is… “Out with the old – in with the new.”
 Questions we will explore during this workshop include:

 Answers to these and all of your other questions are discussed during our “FUNtabulous Fundraising!” training.
 Working in teams, participants will develop a detailed fundraising plan for their classrooms; they will learn how to set and monitor their fundraising goals; and they will learn tons of fresh, new ideas on how to effectively raise funds for their classrooms while also raising student achievement and parent involvement.